 Community Forklift hosts family-friendly parties throughout the year.
 These all-day events include hands-on activities, workshops, raffles, and food.

 Please sign up for our blog and newsletter to receive all of our party updates and details!

 In addition to our parties, we also offer DIY reuse & renovation workshops free of charge to the community.
 Whether it’s a workshop on “How to build a cold-frame for starting seeds” or a workshop on “Period-appropriate renovations for historic homes,” we explore different ways to encourage reuse and environmental stewardship in your own home.
-Check out our upcoming workshops below:
+Check out our upcoming workshops on our calendar page.